Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

 1. Lazy reconnect with backoff in the API lifespan
 2. Reconcile `build_star` surrogate keys on subsets
+3. Semantic layer so SQL and DAX share one measure definition
-3. Lag measured against the producer's simulated clock
+4. Lag measured against the producer's simulated clock
-4. Year-over-year baseline for `demand_surge`
+5. Year-over-year baseline for `demand_surge`
-5. Lift and confidence on market-basket pairs
+6. Lift and confidence on market-basket pairs
-6. Dead-letter topic for malformed stream events
+7. Dead-letter topic for malformed stream events
-7. OpenLineage emission from Airflow tasks
+8. OpenLineage emission from Airflow tasks

 ---